Urinx/Iconista/README.md

 Install
 -------
-Download the soure code and then unzip it.
+You can download it [here](https://github.com/Urinx/Iconista/releases) or just clone the soure code and then unzip it.
 ```
 git clone https://github.com/Urinx/Iconista/archive/master.zip
 ```